dcoates83/Azure-Sky-Ragdolls/_posts/2022-09-19-taking-reservations-for-2023-kittens.md

 title: Taking reservations for 2023 kittens
 color: Seal, Blue, Lilac, Chocolate; mink and traditional
 expected: Throughout the year
+info: Spring litters from Athena and  Amethys are anticipated.
+These will be crossed with Tzar and a  mix of blue, seal, lilac and chocolate bicolor and mitted traditional Ragdolls
 thumbnail: /assets/img/uploads/img_0326.jpg
 reserved: Taking reservations for 2023 litters
 ---